judeabii/weather-app/README.md

 func azure functionapp publish FUNCTION_APP_NAME
 ```
 ### Azure Maps Account
-In this particular use case, we will be using this Azure service to obtain
-powerful geospatial capabilities.
 In this web application, we use this service to:
 - Get latitude and longitude data of the location entered by the user via fuzzy
 search